mattische/musicchart/README.md

 # MusicChart

-A Progressive Web App for writing music charts using the Nashville Number System with JotChord syntax.
+This is for writing music charts on the go.
+Using the Nashville Number System with JotChord syntax.

 ## Features

 - Text-based editor with JotChord syntax
-- Nashville Number System (1-7) with chord name conversion
+- NNS (1-7) with chord name conversion
-- Two-column layout option
 - PWA support for offline use
 - Responsive design
-- PDF export via print
+- PDF export
 - Local storage persistence

 ## Installation